 Tobacco products.
 Employers are prohibited from retaliating against employees for using tobacco products while off duty and off the employer's premises (WV Code Sec.
 21-3-19).

 Volunteer emergency workers.
-It is unlawful for an employer to retaliate against an employee for ...
+It is unlawful for an employer to retaliate against an ...